JimMcL/measuring-mimicry/LinearMorphometrics/README.md

 ## Input

 - `data/mimics.csv` was copied from `../Trait table/Raw data table.csv`
-- `data/models.csv` was created by measuring ant traits that we considered homologous or analagous to the traits measured in the mimics.
+- `data/models.xlsx` was created by measuring ant traits that we considered homologous or analagous to the traits measured in the mimics.
+- `data/models.csv` was created by exporting `data/models.xlsx` as a CSV file.

 ## Processing